anthea97/LotteryScheduler/README.md

   - Routine should return 0 if successful, and -1 otherwise (if, for example, a bad or NULL pointer is passed into the kernel).

 * Make a graph:
-  - Show the number of time slices a set of three processes receives over time, where the processes have a 3:2:1 ration of tickets.
+  - Show the number of time slices a set of three processes receives over time, where the processes have a 3:2:1 ratio of tickets.